 When some people begin to notice they are experiencing hearing loss, they may realize that they have more hearing loss in one ear than the other.
 Because normal age-related hearing loss—presbycusis—typically affects both ears equally, if you notice your hearing loss is more severe in one ear, it might be something more than age-related hearing issues.
 Here are some other possibilities for hearing loss causes that affect one ear more than the other:

 Chronic ear infections might be responsible for your hearing loss.
-Otitis media is the infection of the inner ear.
-Otitis media with effusion is an inflammation and infection of the inner ear with a buildup of fluid due to bacteria, which can last several weeks.
+Otitis media is the infection of the middle ear.
+It's more common in kids, but adults can get it, too.
+Otitis media with effusion is an inflammation and infection of the middle ear with a buildup of fluid due to bacteria, which can last several weeks.
 A severe infection can block the Eustachian tube, which typically drains excess fluid from the middle ear, which can impact your hearing abilities.
 Chronic ear infections can cause hearing loss, anywhere from 24 to 45 decibels, depending on the thickness of the fluid in the ear.
 It's important to see your doctor because chronic, untreated ear infections can lead to permanent hearing loss.

 Though they are quite uncommon, tumors can cause differences in hearing between ears.
 The most common type of tumors that can cause hearing loss, called acoustic neuromas, are benign and slow-growing.
 They affect hearing by growing on the nerve leading from the brain to the inner ear.
 Because those nerves account for both balance and hearing, acoustic neuromas may cause both dizziness and hearing loss.
 If you have these symptoms, you should visit your primary care physician.